az-art/vm-arch/README.md

 # vm-arch

-VM-Arch is a set of Packer template, installation scripts, Ansible playbook, Vagrantfile and Makefile.
+`vm-arch` is a set of Packer template, installation scripts, Ansible playbook, Vagrantfile and Makefile.

 Arch-boxes provides automated builds of the Arch Linux releases for different providers and post-processors.
 Check the providers or post-processor sections if you want to know